livepeer/org/README.md

 ### Step 2

-Add a youtube api key and an ethereum provider (ie an infura endpoint) to .env.local
+Optionally add a youtube api key to .env.local to fetch and display community calls uploaded to youtube

 ### Step 3